dvzrd/react-ui/README.md

 A React UI component library bundled with Rollup.js to commonJs, ES6 Modules, Storybook, Tailwind CSS, and Shadcn UI.

-This project is a clone of [Shared](https://github.com/behzadam/shared) and has been updated for personal use.

 ## Setup

 This section will cover how to use the library in your own project.